itsiiromiuy/ai-agent-capstone/README.md

 - Google Gen AI Intensive Course for the inspiration and knowledge
 - The LangChain and LangGraph teams for their excellent frameworks
 - Kaggle for hosting the capstone competition

+# redis server
+- start redis server
+ docker start redis-stack

+- you don't have it running yet, you might need to create it first, as mentioned in your README:

+docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest

+- You can check if Redis is running by using: docker ps | grep redis

+- Or try connecting to it directly: docker exec -it redis-stack redis-cli ping